vinayakdev/VinayakDev/README.md

 ### Hi, im vinayak 👋

 Im a freelancer intrested in TALL stack development.
-I love gaming, trading BTC.
+I love gaming, trading BTC and if i have any ideas for an application i build it myself.

 ## Open Source Projects